StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Microsoft Rewards
 - Earn Microsoft Rewards in Microsoft Edge: Off

+#### Share browsing data with other Windows features
+- Share browsing data with other Windows features: Off

-#### Personal info
+#### Microsoft Wallet
+ Click on `Open Wallet` > Settings

+- Save and fill payment info: Off
+- Show Express checkout on sites when you shop: Off
+- Track your order status: Off
+- Offer to save passwords: Off
+- Autofill passwords and passkeys: Off
 - Save and fill basic info: Off
-- Save and fill custom info: Off

-#### Passwords
-- Offer to save passwords: Off
-- Autofill passwords: Off

-NOTE: Never save passwords in browsers.
+NOTE 1: Never save passwords in browsers.
 Use a password manager instead.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

-#### Payment info
-- Save and fill payment info: Off
-- Show Express checkout on sites when you shop: Off
-- Cards you've saved on this device: Remove any payment info if added

-NOTE: Never save payment info in browsers.
+NOTE 2: Never save payment info in browsers.
 A password manager can be used to also save payment information.

-#### Share browsing data with other Windows features
-- Share browsing data with other Windows features: Off